-I knew the ad publishers in our Ad.Product community would find their perspectives equally helpful, as we’re all aligned in creating user-first ad experiences that boost engagement and revenue.
+I knew the ad publishers who read our blog would find their perspectives equally helpful, as we’re all aligned in creating user-first ad experiences that boost engagement and revenue.

 My recent interview with Claire and Nandini feels particularly relevant in this moment, as publishers are more cautious about ad placements and user privacy — and wary of lowering their CPMs.

 We are both career tech marketers.
 Nandini runs Sleeping Giants and Claire has been active in election observation.
 We’ve both spent a lot of time trying to get to the bottom of why there’s so much hate speech and fake news out there.

 The answer is really pretty simple: because marketers are funding it.
 Marketers don’t know where our ad dollars are going, and we don’t really understand how the advertising supply chain operates, so it’s easy to fund bad actors.